I've cried double the tears.

 - In Duckman, Duckman's two youngest sons Charles and Mambo are conjoined twins who are two heads sharing a body.

 - The Rick and Morty episode "Interdimensional Cable 2: Tempting Fate" featured a pair of conjoined twins named Michael and Pichael who were literally joined at the hip.
 The former was a news anchor while the latter had his own cooking show.

 - Ruby Gloom has Frank and Len, twin brothers who share a body.
 Since they aren't identical twins (having different skin colors, faces, and even heights), it can be inferred that they were sewn together.
 It doesn't seem to bother them, though.

-- In Steven Universe, the Rutile twins are the Gem equivalent of this—their gems fused together while they were forming, resulting in two torsos growing from one pair of legs, with a Y-shaped gem on their stomach.
+- In Steven Universe, the Rutile twins are the Gem equivalent of this—their gem partially split while they were forming, resulting in two torsos growing from one pair of legs, with a Y-shaped gem on their stomach.
 They're thus considered defective by Homeworld and live hidden with similarly "undesirable" Gems.

 - The Grim Adventures of Billy & Mandy had Hoss Delgado and Billy briefly encounter a pair of conjoined twin zombies in the episode "Brown Evil".
 Hoss separates them before hacking them into even smaller pieces.